The Chronicle of Philanthropy reported of a couple of $4 million gifts give to surprised nonprofits.

-According to the story, a Pasadena couple gave $4 million to each of their alma maters.
+According to the story, a Pasadena couple, Robert and Adrienne Westerbeck, gave $4 million to each of their alma maters.
 As is typical in stories like this (and Richard Walters [$4 mill] and Jean Preston [$8 mill] and Helene Alley [$7.3 mill]), people had no idea the couple had this sort of wealth.

 I take two lessons from this kind of story:

 Never underestimate anyone

 We have to strategically choose who we invest our time with because we have to be good stewards of our nonprofit's limited resources.
 But these stories remind us of what I call "forced integrity": we are forced to have integrity in dealing with everyone.
 The $100 may end up giving $7.3 million, like Helen Alley.
 Or they might not.

 But they are human and therefore worthy of respect.